iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

     Apperate ingested your file and made a best effort to name your dataset (see *Dataset ID*) and specify your properties (see the *Properties* table) and your data's Unique Index, composed of primary, secondary, and date indexes.

-    > **Note:** The *Dataset ID* cannot be changed once you've submitted your dataset.
-Make sure to specify the ID you want in this step.

     Below the *Properties* table there's more.

     ![cars-more-on-schema-page.png](./loading-data-from-a-file/cars-more-on-schema-page.png)